crcascr/FreeCodeCamp/JavaScript-Algorithms-and-Data-Structures/test-2/README.md

-# Palindrome Checker
+# Roman Numeral Converter

 ## Description

-This is the first required project to earn the JavaScript Algorithms and Data Structures certification.
+This is the second required project to earn the JavaScript Algorithms and Data Structures certification.

-For this project, you'll build an application that checkes wheather a gien word is a palindrome.
+For this project, you'll build an application that converts integers to Roman numerals.

 ## Acknowledgments

-- This project was based on the [freeCodeCamp palindrome checker example.](https://palindrome-checker.freecodecamp.rocks/)
+- This project was based on the [freeCodeCamp Roman Numeral Converter example.](https://roman-numeral-converter.freecodecamp.rocks/)

 - This project is part of the [freeCodeCamp JavaScript Algorithms and Data Structures certificate.](https://www.freecodecamp.org/learn/learn-javascript-algorithms-and-data-structures)